04.3 Intellect Skills

 This is the skill of using first aid techniques to treat injuries, as well as an understanding and application of medical procedures, including diagnosing illnesses and performing surgery.

-For more details on the game mechanics on using medicine to heal damage, see the end of the “Healing” chapter.
+For more details on the game mechanics on using medicine to heal damage, see the end of the Damage, Wounds, and Healing section.

 |Medicine Diagnosing Action||Difficulty||Time Required|